ResursBank/ResursBank.github.io/docs/development/rounding.md

 # Rounding
-Created by Gert, last modified by Thomas Tornevall on 2023-12-27
 > Please, do not round numbers on your side.
 If calculations result in
 > more than 2 decimals, please supply all decimals in the invocations of
 > our service.Later, the API will return five (5) decimals in the